 Beef stews routinely include carrots in the mix.
 But for this rendition, already slightly sweet with golden raisins and tarragon, I prefer to cook and serve them on the side.
-The carrots remain integral to the whole, providing their “rooty,” dulcet taste, without cloying the savory stew sauce.
+Simply poached in water with a few slivers of garlic, a dash of chili flakes, and a pinch of salt, carrots add the touch of color and vegetable element and lend their dulcet, earthy taste without cloying the savory stew sauce.

 2 tablespoons extra virgin olive oil

 1 1/2 pounds boneless beef chuck, cut into 2-inch chunks

 1 large yellow or white onion, halved lengthwise and sliced 3/8-inch thick

 1 teaspoon chopped fresh tarragon leaves or 1/2 teaspoon dried tarragon